raspberrypilearning/build-your-own-weather-station/en/step_2.md

 ### Additional Resources

-If you are going to construct a permanent Weather HAT for your Pi you will also need:
+If you are going to construct a permanent Weather HAT for your Pi you may also need:
 + Soldering iron, solder and safety equipment
 + Solid core wire (22 AWG)
 + An [Adafruit Perma-Proto HAT for Pi Mini Kit](https://www.adafruit.com/product/2310){:target="_blank"}